Climate-Resilient Infrastructure

 - Sustainability: Sustainable infrastructure refers to a broad range of considerations related to the economic and financial, social, environmental and institutional sustainability of a project over its full lifecycle[9].
 Climate-resilient infrastructure relates to sustainability in that infrastructure that can reliably and efficiently withstand expected and unexpected climate shocks and stresses over its useful life with minimal damage and without failure will be inherently sustainable.
 Furthermore, the co-benefits that climate-resilient infrastructure aims to achieve broadly contribute to social, environmental and other sustainability objectives.
 When approached holistically in infrastructure development, climate-resilience and sustainability are intrinsically compatible because they both aim to identify optimal solutions that provide maximum benefit across a range of systemic considerations.
 They may appear at odds in specific situations in which a decision to enhance the physical robustness or redundancy of an asset, for example, leads to greater material use; however, a holistic approach taken from either a sustainability or climate-resilience perspective should lead to comparable solutions.

 - Climate change mitigation: Oftentimes climate change mitigation is included within the broad category of climate resilience.
 It is also often discussed as a key component of sustainable and green solutions.
-Climate-resilient infrastructure, while focused on climate adaptation, must also aim as a key objective to minimize its environmental impacts, including carbon emissions and its contribution to climate change.
+Climate-resilient infrastructure, while focused on climate adaptation, must also aim as a key objective to minimise its environmental impacts, including carbon emissions and its contribution to climate change.

 Climate-resilient infrastructure must be resilient toward all types of climate and non-climate risks, including both chronic stresses and extreme shocks.
 A multi-hazard perspective to addressing risk is an essential component to a systemic, resilience-based approach.
 Infrastructure Pathways focuses specifically on climate hazards, which are particularly challenging due to their dynamic nature, the level of uncertainty associated with them over time, and the complex system in which they operate.
 However, the guidance provided in Infrastructure Pathways is applicable in some cases to non-climate hazards such as earthquakes and non-climate risks such as global pandemics.